MohamedEmary/graduation-project/discussion/first-term/discussion.md

 - Does not require derivative: this method does not require derivative calculation.

+## False Position Method Disadvantages

-But there are also some limitations to the false position method:
+There are also some limitations to the false position method:

 - Slow Rate of Convergence: Although convergence of Regula Falsi method is guaranteed, it is generally slow.